-In this experiment, we test the robustness of Least Squares Conformal Maps (LSCMs) under occlusion for both face and brain surfaces.
+1) Experiment on data occlusion: In this experiment, we test the robustness of Least Squares Conformal Maps (LSCMs) under occlusion for both face and brain surfaces.
 Such occlusions might be caused by rotation of the object in front of the scanner.
-Figs. 5 and 7 show examples of 3D face and brain surfaces, respectively, under different occlusions with their least-squares conformal shape images (LSCSIs).
-For each original surface, partially occluded surfaces were generated with occlusion rates between 5 and 45 percent.
-Average matching results of these face and brain surfaces using LSCMs are shown in Figs. 6 and 8, respectively.
-In this experiement, we superimpose the matched surfaces with significant occlusions (only 60 percent of area is common to both).
+Figures 5 and 7 show examples of 3D face and brain surfaces respectively, under different occlusions with their least squares conformal shape images (LSCSIs).
+For each original surface, partially occluded surfaces were generated with occlusion rates between 5% and 45%.
+Average matching results of these face and brain surfaces using LSCMs are shown in Fig 6 and 8, respectively.
+In the video clip accompanying this paper, we superimpose the matched surfaces with significant occlusions (only 60% of area is common to both).
 Matching error is very hard to detect visually, which suggests that our framework could be useful for partial scan alignment.